Trans Day of Revenge: Composition

 Lyrically, Trans Day of Revenge strongly criticizes people's pacifism towards state terrorism, hatred towards transgender people and respectability politics in the United States.
 Per Pitchfork, the lyrics have "sensitive detail that give them the occasional rhythm of poetry."
 On the closing title track, several concepts are represented in only one verse, mainly with how the media and even people who are a part of gay communities negatively treat transgender people: "Remember those/Dead and gone/but don't let the media set us up for harm/HRC, selfish fucks/Yuppie gays threw us under the bus."

 The first few lines of the opening track, "Give Violence A Chance", are "When peace is just another word for death, it's our turn to give violence a chance!"
 The song deals with how the amount of police brutality in society can lead to what Pitchfork described as "superstructures that determine who survives in America", lines including "Killer cops aren't crooked.../they do as they're told," and "Black lives don't matter in the eyes of the law."

 The lyrics to "We Live" are about a person who shows the pride of being a transgender person and being able to successfully live in a society against transgender people.
 "We live with trauma locked inside / We fight against the urge to die."

-On "Out From The Desk", the singer demands their listeners to attack: "Bent ears/Can't be enough/Out from the desk/Let's all crew up/Boot the fucker!”
+On the lyrics for "Out From The Desk", the singer demands their listeners to attack: "Bent ears/Can't be enough/Out from the desk/Let's all crew up/Boot the fucker!”
 A Spin magazine critic wrote that the last line in the title song, "Not as weak as we seem", "show the folly in underestimating the resolve of people who fight every day just to stay alive."

 Trans Day of Revenge is a d-beat and Boston hardcore album.
 Pitchfork analyzed that "G.L.O.S.S.'s songs tend to feel both old and new, the past and the present occurring simultaneously, layered on top of each other so they produce an interesting dissonance located somewhere between noise and precision."
 Another major contributor to the quality of the tracks, also according to Pitchfork, is the guitar lines that "resemble columns toppling," especially on "Fight" where the riffs cause the song to feel like it will "melt down into shapelessness."